 Seeding still encompasses a huge diversity of operation from the conventional soil inversion/ drill combination systems, which offer so much flexibility in warming soils, drying soils and cleaning up difficult weed issues, through to the no-till spectrum of the tine seeder working in min-till or unmoved stubbles.

-Cereals will see Amazone show the Cirrus triple-shoot concept drill, with its three seed hoppers and three 'coulter' systems giving flexibility of seed only, multiple seed varieties at different planting depths and the addition of fertiliser either between the rows or in the row.
-The Cirrus 6003-2CC will also feature the low-disturbance, Cirrus MinimumTill Disc which is ideal for establishing a cash crop after a cover crop.
+Cereals will see Amazone continue to promote the Cirrus triple-shoot concept drill, with its three seed hoppers and three 'coulter' systems giving flexibility of seed only, multiple seed varieties at different planting depths and the addition of fertiliser either between the rows or in the row.
+The Cirrus 4003-2CC will also feature the low-disturbance, Cirrus MinimumTill Disc which is ideal for establishing a cash crop after a cover crop.
 Also on the stand will be the 12m Condor and 6m Cayena tine seeders with their slim-line chisel opener and the Primera direct drill will be working in the direct drill demo area.